luapower/luapower.github.io/problem-solution.md

 ## PACKAGE DATABASE

-Package type, version, supported platforms, license, etc., this is information that needs to be aggregated and presented in a way that can be filtered.
+Package type, version, supported platforms, license, etc., this is information that needs to be aggregated and presented in a way that can be sorted and filtered.

 ## DOCUMENTATION